overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 ### Problems`.split().stream()`<br/>`.map(this::solve(problem))`
 - You would have got a hint by now.
 Monads are the data containers you need.
 The problem is solved by one container-type (which can be the unit for uniformity through-out the pipeline) and a variable-value-type contained inside (which can be morphed from type to type).
 - Now every function can speak the same language, by passing around these Monad boxes and operate on them with functions, without worrying much about what it contains.
 Uniform boxes with Heterogenous data.
-- Like, validation functions can ship either a goodEgg or a validation failure to the orchestration function, and it doesn't even care what's in the box.
-Now, Orchestrator only has one job to do, just pump the data inside the pipeline ahead.
+- Like, validation functions can ship either a goodEgg or a validation failure to the orchestration function by wrapping them in a Monad box, and it doesn't even care what's in the box.
-- Plus, you just got something for free, **Context Abstraction**.
-Notice, the algo depends on the Monad type and not the parameter type contained in it.
-Wow! an epiphany!!
+- Now, Orchestrator only has one job to do, just pump the data inside the pipeline ahead to the next validation function.
 <img class="post-gif" src="./media/wow.gif">
 - Now, both the Parameter type and Algorithm are cleanly separate, and algo can be reused on multiple parameter types, which solves our last problem.

-### Post credits scene: Making of Monad
+### Post credits scene: Making of a Monad
 Now you see it?
 Now you don't?
 <img class="post-gif" src="./media/now-you-see-me.gif">
+- This blog post is already too long and so I left the part on how these problems are solved with Monads for the sequel.
-- Chances are you already worked with lot of Monads, if you started adapting Java 8.
+- Chances are you already worked with lot of Monads, if you started adapting Java 8 or above.
 - Java guys took 3 years between Java 7 and 8 and packed Java 8 with bunch of functional toys, and alongside came some Monads like Optional, Stream etc.,.

 Wanna see how the entire pipeline works seamlessly with the Monad, even with some exceptional eggs blown in-between?